cauldronio/cauldron-deployment/README.md

     - Create a **Meetup Oauth App** and get the keys.
 For creating a new Application [follow this link](https://secure.meetup.com/meetup_api/oauth_consumers/create/).
 Some information for the application:
         - **Consumer Name**: A name for the application, for example `Bitergia Cauldron`
         - **Application website**: A website for the application, for example `https://cauldron2.gitlab.io/`
+        - Request access for personal use if you are going to deploy locally, request for organization if you are going to deploy it publicly (The second may take some days to be accepted).
         - **Redirect URI **: This is important.
 It should be the Homepage URL and `/meetup-login`.
 For example, for your local computer: `https://localhost:9000/meetup-login`.
 (You can change it later)
         - **Phone number and Description**: this is for accepting the application, provide some description.
         Finally read and accept the terms and conditions.
 After the registration it may take one day to be available.
 Later, you can obtain the `Application ID` and `Secret`